 Locations for Use

 OSHA has forklift rules and regulations that govern areas for truck usage.
 They are broken down into three classes:

 - Class 1: Areas where flammable gases or vapors could produce explosive mixtures

 - Class 2: Areas where combustible dust presents a hazard

 - Class 3: Areas with ignitable mixtures in amounts not likely to ignite

 Table N-1 provides a complete picture of these OSHA forklift regulations.

 High lift rider trucks must have an overhead guard that complies with ANSI guidelines for powered forklifts.
 If there are any hazards associated with the load, the truck must have a vertical load backrest extension.

 Fuel Handling and Storage

-- Gasoline and diesel fuel, and liquefied petroleum gas must be stored and handled in compliance with NFPA Flammable and Combustible Liquids Code.
+Gas, diesel fuel, and LPG must be stored and handled using NFPA Flammable and Combustible Liquids Code guidelines.